k1yrix/soberdocs.github.io/md/common-issues.md

 ## Sober just randomly crashes
 Depends on if the logs actually provided something useful.
 Otherwise, we cannot give a definite answer.

-## It say Sober couldn't launch because my card does not support Vulkan.
+## It say Sober couldn't launch because my card does not support Vulkan
 Please see [the FAQ](https://soberdocs.github.io/docs/FAQ.html) and see question 3.
 Otherwise, you are out of luck.

 ## Sober does not launch to my dedicated GPU